 Each workshop you will receive a guide specifically made for the topic that day.
 By completing this guide you will become familiar with the Bloomberg Terminal and take your investments to the next level.
 Two Academy Committee members will be available to help you with additional questions.
-Unfortunately, we require you to have basic investment knowledge for the cycle in November.
-Therefore, we will have a CV selection with a preference on B&R members that are in their (pre-) master of third year of their bachelor.
-Are you in your first or second year of your bachelor?
-Don’t worry!
+Due to limited spots, we will have a CV selection.
 The Bloomberg Cycle of January 2018 will be on 17th, 24th, 31st and 7th of January/February from 17.00 till 19.00 at T4-50.
 Are you ready to educate yourself?
 Apply now!

 A Random Walk Around Wall Street – Burton Gordon Malkiel (Highly recommended)